The Lancet Neurology MAY 15, 2017

 Medical Student

-What is the proposed biochemical mechanism of action of edaravone in ALS, and why is this relevant to the 'oxidative stress' theory of neurodegeneration?
+What is the proposed mechanism of action of edaravone in amyotrophic lateral sclerosis, and how does it target the underlying pathophysiology of the disease?

 Key Response